9.6. Dimensionality Reduction¶

 subplot(2,3,6), imshow(A, []), title('Original')

-disp('Original matrix with noise')
+disp('Original matrix with noise'), disp(A)

 The bestKsvdImage

-script shows another dimensionality reduction
+script is a dimensionality reduction example

 % File: bestKsvdImage.m